oojeabulu20/AAF/week04-MongoDB/exercises04.md

 # Week 04 - Using MongoDB

+This material can be found in this [link](https://codeberg.org/kaduardo/shu-aaf/src/branch/main/week04-MongoDB/exercises04.md).

 ## Introduction

 This week you have two sets of tasks to complete in this topic.
 The first is relatively straightforward: copying and then building on the code shown in the lecture slides.
 In the second task you are asked to implement a more intriguing, and less straightforward database of your own.